Monday, April 13, 2009

 (*In case you didn't notice, UM3X and ES3X share identical spec)

 Disclaimer: All trademarks and logos in the website belong to their respective owners.
-Beside getting free review samples, I don't work for or get paid by anyone to post anything on this website, or anywhere else in that matter.
-Also, free review samples are never sold.
-I do buy gears and review them, but for simplicity you (the reader) should always assume what I review is free sample in nature.
-The website does have Google Ads and Amazon Associates enabled - though I don't write review for a living, nor does the ads generates enough money to cover my breakfast (in fact, not even one breakfast per week).
+Beside getting free review samples, I don't work for or get paid by anyone to write anything on this website, or anywhere else in that matter.
+Also, free review samples are never sold for any financial gain.
+I do buy gears and review them, but for simplicity you (the reader) should always assume what I review is free sample in nature (and thus comes with all the bias).
+The website does have Google Ads and Amazon Associates enabled (which I have no direct control over their content) - though I don't write review for a living, nor does the ads generates enough money to cover my breakfast (in fact, not even one breakfast per week).
 Listening to music and playing with audio gears are purely hobby for me.
+In short, I am just an audiophiles who happens to have his own blog.
+Not a journalist who happens to be an audiophile.
+Oh, and excuse my writing as I am not a native English speaker and can't afford a proofreader.
+Also, just because I don't write in a negative tone doesn't mean I don't write down the negative aspect of a gear.
+Please read them carefully.
+Last but not least, please note that this site uses cookies to track visitors' number and page view.

-Note: All postings are my own personal opinion only and should not be treated as absolute truth.
+Important: All postings are my own personal opinion only and should not be treated as absolute truth.
+I do get things wrong just like everyone else.
 Always do your own research!

-Copyright 2008-2012 In Ear Matters.
+Copyright 2008-2016 In Ear Matters.
 Powered by Blogger Blogger Templates create by Deluxe Templates.
 WP by Masterplan